-On this page you will find tools that we have developed, examples of our published writing, and other resources that we have found outstandingly useful in our practice.
+On this page you will find tools that we have developed, examples of our published writing, and other resources that we have found particularly useful in our practice.

 We like to write but don’t always find enough time for it!
 Here are some things written by current and former Framework members that explain our thinking on issues that matter to us.